MyBestCocktails.com

 1 pinch Black Pepper[ Add ]

-Method: Prepare in glass
+Method: Prepare in the glass

 Glass: Highball